-D. Determination of Responsibility and Sanctions
+E. Determination of Responsibility and Sanctions

-The Hearing Officer is an administrator designated by the University to determine responsibility and impose, as appropriate, any sanctions.
-The Hearing Officer will provide both the Reporting Party and Accused Party an opportunity to review the final investigative report and meet with the Hearing Officer separately to discuss the recommended findings and underlying facts.
-Alternatively, the parties may submit written comments in lieu of an inperson meeting with the Hearing Officer.
+The Hearing Officer is an individual designated by the University to determine responsibility and impose, as appropriate, any sanctions.
+Both the Reporting Party and the Accused Party will receive a written notification from the Hearing Officer within five (5) business days from the Hearing Officer's receipt of the investigative report.
+The Hearing Officer will provide both Parties an opportunity to review the final investigative report and meet with the Hearing Officer separately to discuss the recommended findings and underlying facts.
+The Parties may submit written comments in lieu of or in addition to an in-person meeting with the Hearing Officer.
 Any Party may submit written questions that they want to be asked by the Hearing Officer of another Party.
 The Hearing Officer will review the questions prior to them being asked of another Party to ensure they are appropriate and relevant.
-At the conclusion of the individual meetings, or upon receipt of additional written comment, the Hearing Officer will make a determination as to whether, based on the preponderance of the evidence standard, the Accused Party committed an act or acts of Prohibited Conduct in violation of this policy.
+At the conclusion of the individual meetings, or upon receipt of additional written comment, the Hearing Officer will make a determination as to whether, based on the preponderance of the evidence standard, the Accused Party committed an act or acts of Prohibited Conduct in violation of this Policy.